-So is this really the future of boating?
+So, is this really the future of boating?
 “There's been a notable shift in the industry,” Rob tells us.

 It's true.
 The last few years have seen a real upsurge in the popularity of more environmentally viable boats.
-As Rob explains: “The more demand there is for a technology, the more research and development goes into it, which in turn drives down the cost, making it even more popular.
+As Caroline explains: “The more demand there is for a technology, the more research and development goes into it, which in turn drives down the cost, making it even more popular.
 There are lots of companies investing in solar power and battery technology and it's all now being applied in the marine industry.”

 While some traditionalists may miss the familiar chug of a diesel engine, there's a certain tranquility that you only get with an electrically propelled boat.
 As Rob tells us: “When you find a beautiful stretch of canal, it's a peaceful, calm day and all you hear is the water lapping the front of the boat.
 It's actually pretty perfect.”

 Another major hurdle to recognise is cost.
 It's important to stress that there is no obligation yet for boats currently powered by diesel to convert to electric, or other cleaner forms of fuel.
 But if that does ever come to pass, boaters would have to spend thousands to convert.
-With a brand-new eco-friendly model starting at around £140,000, that’s quite an investment either way.

 Caroline agrees that it's a difficult balancing act.
 “Many boat owners choose to live aboard because it's a more cost-effective way to live,” she says.